masonproffitt/uproot-tutorial/_episodes/04-histograms.md

 ![Muon_pt_hist_1]({{ page.root }}/fig/Muon_pt_hist_1.png)

-Note that you can use LaTeX in matplotlib labels (as I did above).
+Note that you can use LaTeX in Matplotlib labels (as I did above).

 # Logarithmic scales